koush/docs.scrypted.app/scrypted-nvr/policies/fulfillment.md

 All sales are final and non-refundable.
 The free version and free trial are available to thoroughly test the product.

 Scrypted NVR subscribers will be sent a payment reminder email one week prior to being billed to provide a lead time for cancellations.
 Cancelled subscriptions will end on the next renewal date; they will not be prorated.
-The subscription benefits will be available until the renewal date, at which point the subscription will be fully terminated.
+The subscription benefits will be available until the renewal date.
+The subscription will not be billed further.

 ## Manage or Cancel Subscriptions